Takehisa Kosugi: Fluxus

+Later career

 Moving back to Japan in 1967, Kosugi continued his experimentation in collectivist creativity.
 Prompted by the idea to "stay in Taj Mahal for 24 hours and return" as a kind of event score, in 1969 Kosugi formed another improvisational group, the Taj Mahal Travellers.
 This itinerant group travelled in a Volkswagen van from the Netherlands to India, stopping in the UK, Italy, Germany, Scandinavia and Iran staging outdoor performances and happenings.
 Their albums include July 15, 1971 (CBS/Sony) and 1-August, 1974 (Columbia Records).
 Cope's Japrocksampler features a detailed 12-page biography of the Taj Mahal Travellers, the music of which Cope describes as being "reminiscent of the creaking rigging of the un-manned Mary Celeste".

 During the late 1970s and early 1980s, Kosugi had other means of facilitating improvisational experimentation with others as well.
 In addition to conducting a workshop during this time, Kosugi would bring his violin with him to cafes and bars in order to be prepared for any opportunity to improvise with strangers.
 During this time, Kosugi also developed his practice making innovative sound installations that anticipated the genre of "sound art."

 After the Taj Mahal Travellers disbanded in 1975, Kosugi moved back to the United States and in 1977 he was invited to be a resident musician/composer along with David Tudor at the Merce Cunningham Dance Company.
 Here, he worked with John Cage and Merce Cunningham, both of whom he had worked with in 1964 when they first visited Japan.
 Beginning in 1995, Kosugi served as music director for the Merce Cunningham Dance Company, a position he held from 1995 to 2012 when the company closed.
 In 1999, Kosugi worked with Sonic Youth on their album SYR4: Goodbye 20th Century.
 Responding to Kosugi's death in 2018, Thurston Moore of Sonic Youth wrote on Twitter, "The times spent playing music with you will never fade.
 You are and were the real deal."
 Other notable musical collaborators include David Tudor, Peter Kowald, and saxophonist Steve Lacy.